Luftloch80/FloleVacWeb/develop/HOWTO.md

 ./develop/run
 ```

-If your configuration is correct, Valetudo should now be working on your development host.
+If your configuration is correct, FloleVacWeb should now be working on your development host.

 ### 6. Code!